 There is a good reason that there has been no solution.
 For the last few decades, this problem was technically unsolvable.
-Unlike simple data tasks (e.g. formatting a phone number) that can be automated with rule-based solutions, many enterprise data tasks are complex in nature, and vary drastically from one project to the other, making it hard to use existing templated solutions.
-Custom AI models can be built in some cases, but these suffer from a high time to value due to a high barrier to entry for labeled data and technical knowledge.
+Unlike simple data tasks (e.g. count over a table) that can be automated with rule-based solutions, many enterprise data tasks are complex in nature, and vary drastically from one project to the other, making it hard to use existing templated solutions.
+Intelligent solutions can be implemented in some cases, but these suffer from a high time to value due to a high barrier to entry for technical knowledge.

-At Numbers Station, we are building foundation model-powered technology that removes the barrier to entry that existing AI automation solutions face, opening new possibilities for enterprise data automation.
+At Numbers Station, we are building foundation model-powered technology that removes the barrier to entry that existing solutions face, opening new possibilities for enterprise data automation.
 Our team spent years in the Stanford AI lab building data task automation technology and pioneered (paper) the use of foundation models on these tasks.
-Our foundation models act like an AI trusted copilot that you can collaborate with in natural language to offload repetitive data tasks and be more productive at work.
-Their intuitive interface empowers anyone, not only AI experts, to customize and implement data task automation in their workflows.
-Using Numbers Station, enterprise data tasks that would typically require weeks or months to automate with traditional AI models can now be automated in minutes, by just talking to the model and telling it what we want it to do for us in natural language.
+Our foundation models act like an AI trusted assistant that you can collaborate with in natural language to offload repetitive data tasks and be more productive at work.
+Their intuitive interface empowers anyone, not only technical experts, to customize and implement data task automation in their workflows.
+Using Numbers Station, enterprise data tasks that would typically require weeks or months to automate with traditional systems can now be automated in minutes, by just talking to the model and telling it what we want it to do for us in natural language.

 There are of course many technical details involved to make this technology work on enterprise use cases such as improving quality on domain-specific data (e.g. legal, finance, …), making these models compute-efficient to use them at scale, and integrating the foundation models’ natural language interface with enterprise data software tools so they can take actions (e.g. Snowflake, Tableau, Databricks, …).
 We will elaborate more on these challenges and how we solve them in a subsequent blog post.